 When it comes to smoking poultry, two types are the most common.
 Chicken and Turkey.
 However, they are both wildly different in terms of preparation, wood choice, and cooking methods.
 But when it comes to the actual smoking times and temperatures, they are almost identical.

 Chicken and turkey may be prepared differently, but they need to be smoked at a temperature of 250 degrees for anywhere from 3-8 hours depending on the size and weight of the bird.
 The final internal temperature should be no less than 165 degrees to avoid any foodborne illness or salmonella.

-Pork is one of the easiest meats to smoke.
+Pork is one of the easiest and cheapest meats to smoke.
 For the most part, all parts of the pig, including the ribs, loin, shoulder, and butt, can be prepared and smoked the same way.
 There is not much difference in the times or temperatures, either.

 Pork needs to be smoked at a temperature of 225 to 250 degrees for anywhere from 4-10 hours depending on the cut, size, and weight of the meat.
 The ending rested internal temperature needs to be at least 145 degrees but is best to be finished at 175 degrees for perfection.